In this article

 While business and personal credit cards function almost identically, there are differences.
 The most obvious is that with a business credit card, the card displays the business name.
 That adds credibility and makes it simpler to incorporate the card into business budgeting software.

 Many business credit cards offer better welcome bonuses than those of personal credit cards.
 This makes them an appealing alternative to personal cards, or a good second choice if you already use a main credit card and want to capitalize on the extra rewards.
-Just check the fine print to make sure you can spend enough to redeem the bonus—typically, a certain amount of spending is required within the first three months of account opening.
+Just check the fine print to make sure you can spend enough to redeem the credit card benefit—typically, a certain amount of spending is required within the first three months of account opening.

-In addition to welcome bonuses, many personal and business credit cards offer 0% introductory APR, meaning you won’t have to pay any interest on your balance for a certain period of time—usually one month.
+In addition to welcome bonuses, many personal and business credit cards offer other benefit—0% introductory APR, meaning you won’t have to pay any interest on your balance for a certain period of time—usually one month.
 During an intro APR period, you may also be able to perform balance transfers, allowing you to pay off existing credit card debt with no interest temporarily.
 Sometimes business credit cards offer interest-free periods that extend past the one-month mark, giving small businesses and startups some breathing room before they need to start making payments.

 Personal credit cards usually report card activity to the major consumer credit bureaus—TransUnion, Experian, and Equifax.
 Changes to your credit usage, payment history, and credit limit will affect your personal credit score.